JasonC212/Project-05-FPS-Maze/README.md

 Mazer is a melancholy maze game build with procedural generation.
 You walk around mines, collet orbs and a key, and try to escape via a portal.

-When you are at any scene, wait for the music.
+When you are at any scene, wait for the music (Inluding the Title screen).
 It takes just a little bit of time to start.
+I think you will like this music

 You can literally walk around the mines, they will only explode if you are right on top of them.
 The map may be a little large so you can go into godot to change the camera from the player to the one I have as a child of Game in the Maze scene.
 If you do that, just don't move the mouse.
 The game is top down but the character will still rotate around the mouse which makes it awkward to control.